 Next steps after you submit your HMO application

 After you submit your application, we may contact you if there is anything missing.

-If your application is complete, we will send you an acknowledgement letter.
+If your application is complete, we'll send you an acknowledgement letter.

-When we receive your application, we will arrange an inspection of the property.
+When we receive your application, we'll arrange an inspection of the property.
 This is to assess the condition and suitability of your property.